Classic Knit Jacket

 Next Round: Knit to end of round, knitting wrapped stitch with its wrap.

-Knit 2 rounds.
+Knit 2 rounds even.

 Note: Change to double pointed needles when necessary.